eliorians/BasicPong/README.md

 # BasicPong
-A basic pong game to practice python and creating moving objetcs.
+A basic pong game to practice using Turtle graphics in Python.

+First to 5 wins, and I've even got some sounds in there